Phantom Breaker: Battle Grounds: Ports

 A PlayStation Vita version was released on March 13, 2014 in Japan.
 The game was released in Europe on July 30, 2014 and North America on August 12, 2014.
 It is the first Vita game released worldwide by 5pb., and, according to producer Masaki Sakari, involved a number of hurdles relating to regional certification.
-A Microsoft Windows port was later announced, which would be published by Degica and was released on January 23, 2015.
+A Windows port was later announced, which would be published by Degica and was released on January 23, 2015.
 An enhanced port for the PlayStation 4, entitled Phantom Breaker: Battle Grounds Overdrive had also been announced and was released on July 21, 2015.
 A Nintendo Switch port of Overdrive was released on December 7, 2017, adding in additional content not found in previous versions, but lacking the online functionality of the original.